kwikteam/phy-doc/README.md

 This library provides a Python API to analyze and visualize data interactively, as well as user-friendly graphical interfaces to quickly inspect and refine your data.

+The API is highly modular and allows you to adapt it to your workflows.
+For example, you can create your own custom GUI.

 ### Use-cases